Sponsored by Mrs Joyce Campbell Lloyd.

 - No adjudicator may be the teacher or past teacher of a student or alumnus who is competing.

 The scholarship is to support one (or more) QCGU music students (or recent alumnus) to further their music performance studies overseas.
 The award will alternate annually between instrumental and vocal students.
-In 2019 the award will be for vocal students.
+In 2020 the award will be for instrumental students.

 The award will be paid according to the following: